Skip to main contentCorrect prompt structure

 - Write Rules to customize Bezi’s system prompt, defining how it should navigate and interact with a project and format or communicate its responses

-- Tag Pages to give Bezi important guidelines or information needed for given tasks
+- Write and pin Pages to give Bezi important guidelines or more information for a given task

 If you get a response you don’t like, DO NOT PROMPT TO FIX IT

-- Edit the original prompt & add any information missing in the origional prompt to get the right answer
+- Edit the original prompt and add any information missing in the origional prompt to get the right answer

 - Summarize what you liked from this thread in a Page, start a new thread, @ the Page, and re-ask the question